lepture/july/docs/install.rst

+.. _installation:

 Installation
 ============

-The required library is Tornado_, and an optional library is SQLAlchemy_.
+The required library is Tornado_, and optional libraries are SQLAlchemy_ and memcache.

-Although SQLAlchemy is optional, you should install it if you want a better solution for database.
+You don't need SQLAlchemy and memcache right now, but you will find that they are pretty useful, in that case, you could head over to :ref:`database-and-cache` for detail information.

-Tornado is a web server, and July Tornado is built on it.
-SQLAlchemy is a powerful database engine, July Tornado provides an easy way to integrate it with Tornado.
+Tornado is a web server, and July is built on it.
+July provides an better way to organize your tornado project.

 .. _Tornado: http://tornadoweb.org
 .. _SQLAlchemy: http://www.sqlalchemy.org